ydb-platform/ydb/ydb/docs/en/core/dev/troubleshooting/performance/infrastructure/hardware.md

 # Hardware issues

-Malfunctioning memory modules and network cards, until replaced, significantly impact database performance up to total unavailability of the affected server.
+Malfunctioning storage drives and network cards, until replaced, significantly impact database performance up to total unavailability of the affected server.
+CPU issues might lead to server failure and higher load on the remaining {{ ydb-short-name }} nodes.

 ## Diagnostics

-Use the hardware monitoring tools that your data center provides to diagnose hardware issues.
+Use the hardware monitoring tools that your operating system and data center provide to diagnose hardware issues.

 You can also use the **Healthcheck** in [Embedded UI](../../../../reference/embedded-ui/index.md) to diagnose some hardware issues: